- Things to Do

 This post is about how to find the Wall Street Bull, officially known as the Charging Bull, the popular bronze statue and financial icon, along with a brief history of the Bull and the Fearless Girl Statue.”

 Listen to Tour Guide Renee tell the story of the Charging Bull

 If you want to see what he is up to right now, check out this cool live webcam feed of the Charging Bull.

 It has many names: the Wall Street Bull, the Raging Bull, the New York Bull, the Financial District Bull or the New York Stock Exchange Bull.
 All are referring to the same statue, the Charging Bull in Lower Manhattan.

 The massive 7,000 lb. bronze bull statue mysteriously appeared on December 15, 1989, in front of the New York Stock Exchange.
 Who made this bull and did it get there without anyone knowing?

 The Bull was created by Italian sculpture Maestro Arturo DiModica.
-Without being commissioned, DiModica conceived of and paid for the materials of the Charging Bull to celebrate the determination and spirit of the American people, especially New Yorkers who, after the Wall Street crash of 1986, had to rally to pick up the pieces of a broken economy.
+Without being commissioned, DiModica alone conceived of and paid for the materials of the Charging Bull to symbolize the determination and spirit of the American people, especially New Yorkers who, after the Wall Street crash of 1986, had to rally to pick up the pieces of a broken economy.

-As for getting this 7,000 lb. bronze bull from his SoHo studio without the authorities knowing?
+As for getting this 7,000 lb. bronze bull from his SoHo studio without the authorities’ knowledge?
 DiModica wisely timed the security routes to the Stock Exchange building and figured out he had 4-1/2 minutes to get away after he dropped off the bull and made a quick escape.